James Cafiero

-James S. Cafiero (born September 21, 1928) is an American Republican Party politician, who served in the New Jersey General Assembly from 1968 to 1972 and in the New Jersey Senate from 1972 to 1982 and from 1990 to 2004, where he represented the 1st legislative district.
+James S. Cafiero (September 21, 1928 – August 3, 2023) was an American attorney and Republican Party politician who served in the New Jersey General Assembly from 1968 to 1972 and in the New Jersey Senate from 1972 to 1982 and from 1990 to 2004, where he represented the 1st legislative district.

 Early life and education

+James Cafiero was born on September 21, 1928.
+His father, attorney and judge Anthony J. Cafiero, later represented Cape May County in the Senate from 1948 to 1954.

-A graduate of the Lawrenceville School, Cafiero was awarded a B.A. in 1950 from Princeton University in Economics and a J.D. from the University of Pennsylvania Law School in 1953.
-Cafiero resides in North Wildwood.
-His father, Anthony J. Cafiero, served in the Senate from 1949 to 1953.
+Cafiero graduated from The Lawrenceville School and earned a Bachelor of Arts in economics from Princeton University in 1950 and a Juris Doctor from the University of Pennsylvania Law School in 1953.
+After law school, Cafiero worked as an assistant Cape May County prosecutor from 1958 to 1960 and as an attorney at his father's firm.